Manager’s Report May 11, 2022

 - Bryan Sved

-Thank you to the staff for their efforts over the past year.
+Thank you to all the staff for their efforts over the past year.
+The past two years have been uncertain at best.

-We completed almost 1500 requests for gas line locates, which is up 950 from, last year or 300 above an average year.
-Approximately 270 Measurement Canada mandated meter recalls, and additionally, due to unexpected battery failures, we completed 70 index replacement meter changes.
-Meter recalls due to timing cycles were down about 45%.
+We completed over 1500 requests for gas line locates, down a little from 2020, but above the 5 year average.
+Approximately 193 Measurement Canada mandated meter recalls, and additionally, due to unexpected battery failures, we completed 257 index replacement meter changes.

-For construction, we installed 17 rural infills, 13 urban infills, 18 re-routes or changes to service, and approximately 9 km’s of pipe replacement totalling just over 19 kilometers of pipe installed.
-Which is about the same as the previous year for pipe installation.
+For construction, we installed 27 rural infills, 31 urban infills, 18 re-routes or changes to service, and approximately 10 km’s of loop line totalling just over

-The Carbon Levy increase has directly affected our cash flow, due to added hardships for some member’s who are having trouble or simply not paying their gas bills.
+The Carbon Levy increases continue to affect our cash flow, due to added hardships for some member’s who are having trouble or simply not paying their gas bills.

 This has created an ever-increasing demand for “in-person” collection phone calls and site visits for overdue accounts and lock-offs.
 Taking up numerous hours on the phone and on truck rolls to collect.
 Timely payments would provide us with both staffing and cost efficiencies.

-System Replacement, as part of our 2 year plan to upgrade the Leedale Colony system, we replaced Tap 200 with a new modern RMO building.
+We purchased Tap 20, a new modern RMO building.
 (RMO stands for regulating, metering and odorization).
 We purchase our gas off the TransCanada system un-odorized, so these structures are a critical part of our system.
-This year we are looping this system with a struggling Tap 210 which is a shared project with a Grain Dryer service request in the area.

 You can clearly see in our financials, the benefits of owning our own equipment.
 Our self construction venture has added benefits in both economies and convenience.
 The savings we achieve in doing our own work are re-invested into infrastructure and capital investments that strengthen our Co-ops position financially into the future.

-We are focused in keeping the benefits of belonging to the Co-op for our members, keeping the system sustainable into the future for years to come.
+We continue to be focused in keeping the benefits of belonging to the Co-op for our members, ensuring the system is sustainable into the future.

 With all our replacement projects and new construction, land permissions can be difficult.
 I would like to remind all landowners of the importance of our cooperative spirit.
 It was this spirit that built our system in the first place, it is this spirit that will keep us sustainable and safe.

 Our total riser count sits at approximately 3005 active and idle.
-Our underground infrastructure totals almost 2000 km’s of buried pipe.
-Which, if you were to lay it out end to end, would reach from here to the Chilliwack British Columbia and back.
+Our underground infrastructure totals almost 2050 km’s of buried pipe.
+Which, if you were to lay it out end to end, would reach from here to the Thunder Bay Ontario.

-In the last few years pipeline operators have been faced with many new or re-written codes, all of these new pieces require more reporting from operators.
+In the last few years pipeline operators have been faced with many new or re-written codes, all these new pieces require more reporting from operators.
 We continue to plan for the necessary and legislated upgrades to different aspects of our business, which now includes a much stricter policy for producing and retaining integrity and safety records which go hand in hand.
+Plus, an added infrastructure tax for high pressure lines has been implemented by the AER (Alberta Energy Regulator). ~ $3000/yr

 It is a privilege to serve our members and we look forward to another exciting year.